baptisteCoye/SimSGame/README.md

 * SF: slowest frame (maximum frame execution time)
 * DF: number of delayed frames (with 16.667 ms as the due date)
 * CS: cumulative slowdown (with 16.667 ms as the due date)

+# Community Guidelines

+The package SimSGamE, documentation, build instructions and configuration files can be downloaded from the Github repository.
+Users and contributors are welcome to contribute, request features and report bugs via Github.